Domestic Abuse Response Team (DART)

 Crisis response for early intervention is intended to meet several objectives, including providing victim support, promoting victim safety, facilitating prosecution of DV as a crime, and ultimately reducing the likelihood of future DV incidents, injury, or escalation in the severity of abuse.

-The four city-funded DART agencies are:
+The six city-funded DART agencies are:

 Domestic Abuse Center (Van Nuys Division)